 By now I was spending hours researching school and had to ask – do its history, structure and practices play any role in underachievement?
 The answer was a resounding yes.
 Should we place children in a classroom for six hours a day, five day a week for 12 years of their life, force-feeding them information that they don’t, for the most part, care about?
 The answer was a resounding no.

 What also came clear to me is that teachers do not always treat students with the respect they deserve.
 In the name of compliance, students are often pushed around, even insulted.
 Avery would not tolerate being told what to do if there wasn’t a close relationship; even then she often balked.
+Some children find it hard to thrive in normal school settings so a change may be needed, for instance, sending them to a preparatory school may be the best course of action to help them out, however, this will need to be discussed thoroughly first.

 Think back to your own years in school.
 Although physical punishment is prohibited at school, verbal comments can damage as well.
 Avery was told: “you don’t have a future,” my youngest was told “I don’t like liars.”
 This is unacceptable, and while some students will comply when insulted, many others won’t.
 Nor should they.